yonashailug/todox/README.md

 # Todo App

-Simple todo app with react and firebase.
+Simple todo app with React(Typescript) and firebase.
 It's under work in progress.
 You can drag and drop the todos/tasks into the tag sections.
 See screenshot below.